benbahrenburg/benCoding.Map/documentation/index.md

 When working with country borders and other complex boundaries it is useful to use multipart Polygons.

 To create multipart Polygons simply create each Polygon with the same name.
-This allows you to remove them by referencing the same Polygon title.
+This allows you to remove them by referencing the same Polygon title or tag.

 The United Kingdom sample provided in the example folder demonstrates how to create Polygons in this way.